The baby name Beckett combines modern style with serious literary roots.

 When it comes to meaning, Beckett is most often a place name.

-First up: Archbishop Thomas à Becket, who served in the twelfth century under King Henry II of England.
-Incidentally, in his lifetime, he was plain old Thomas Becket.
-The ‘à’ was added centuries later.
+(Incidentally, in his lifetime, he was plain old Thomas Becket.
+The ‘à’ was added centuries later.)

 But just as they patched things up, Becket set Henry II off again.
 And the king muttered something like this: Will no one rid us of this pesky priest?

-The king’s loyal followers took it as an order, and off they went to kill the archbishop.
+The king’s loyal followers took it as an order, and off they went to kill the Archbishop of Canterbury.

 Within two years, Thomas had been canonized, adding him to a long list of saints named Thomas.

-Fast-forward to the twentieth century and there’s Nobel Prize-winning author Samuel Beckett, a native of Dublin, Ireland, famous for his play Waiting for Godot.
+Fast-forward to the 20th century and there’s Nobel Prize-winning author Samuel Beckett, a native of Dublin, Ireland, famous for his play Waiting for Godot.

 Along with Edward Albee, Tom Stoppard, Eugene Ionesco, Jean Genet, and a number of others, Beckett’s works are usually considered “Theater of the Absurd” – plays where the characters fail to find meaning or reach a defined goal.
 They’re not exactly bedtime stories.